Advising Procedures for the College of Agriculture, Natural Resources and Human Sciences

 Juniors and Seniors

-Upon entry into the Junior year, students will be advised by a departmental faculty member.
+Upon entry into the Junior year, students will be advised by a departmental faculty member for career advising.

 Dr. Ryan Rhoades